Automatic language translation

 The NSW Disability Inclusion Plan 2021-2025 provides a whole of government strategy.
 The plan has four focus areas that sets out how the NSW Government will improve the lives of people with disability.
 The focus areas are:

-The NSW Disability Inclusion Action Plan 2021 - 2025 supports the NSW Disability Inclusion Plan.
+The NSW Disability Inclusion Action Plan 2021 - 2025 (PDF, 564.5 KB) supports the NSW Disability Inclusion Plan.
 It sets out actions under the four focus areas of the plan.

 You can access resources for these four focus areas at the Disability Inclusion Action Planning Resources page.

-A full version of the NSW Disability Inclusion Plan are available below in PDF, Easy Read and community languages:
+A full version of the NSW Disability Inclusion Plan is available below in PDF, Easy Read and community languages:

 We acknowledge Aboriginal people as the First Nations Peoples of NSW and pay our respects to Elders past, present, and future.